Athlete's foot is a common fungal infection that affects your feet. You can usually treat it with creams, sprays or powders from a pharmacy.

 - powders

-You might need to try a few treatments to find one that works best for you.
+You might need to try a few treatments to find what works best for you.

 - your foot is red, hot and painful - this could be a more serious infection